ryanhaney97/translation-overlay/README.md

 [Version 0.1.1](http://bit.ly/1d9BY0x "Version 0.1.1 Download")

 ## Changelog

+Version 0.3.0 - Added support for multiple games!
+Use the drop-down menu on startup in order to select the game of choice.
+Fully supports Evanescent Existance, while having Yabusame's main scenario in Earthen Miraculous Sword translated as well.
+More translations for Earthen Miraculous Sword will be added after those respective files have been translated on the wiki.

 Version 0.2.1 - Fixed the darn bracket keys.
 They should switch scenarios properly now.
 Also changed the color of the text again.